greenarmor/cli-boilerplate/docs/index.md

 - A fully-featured starter boilerplate for building and publishing your own CLI tools using Node.js + npm.

-Use the prebuilt `boiler-cli` inside an existing web application, or rebrand this boilerplate to create your own CLI with extra automation tools.
+Use the prebuilt `cli` inside an existing web application, or rebrand this boilerplate to create your own CLI with extra automation tools.
 Rebranding aims to boost automation for web app development and is perfect for DevOps workflows.

 ---

 ## Features

 - Publish-ready scoped CLI
-- `boiler-cli` global command
+- `cli` global command
-- `boiler-cli-bump` version bump tool
+- `cli-bump` version bump tool
 - `--dry-run` mode
 - Git commit + tag + push
 - Optional `npm publish`